obbaeiei/battleship/README.md

 * Game start with a fleet of ships
 * 1x Battleship(type:1), 2x Cruisers(type:2), 3x Destroyers(type:3) and 4x Submarines(type:4)
 * Start!!
-* First create a board then get id of baord from response body
+* First create a board then get id of board from response body
 ```
 POST http://localhost:4040/api/boards
   response_body: {